John-ODell/Data_Logging_WebServer/README.md

     - the DHT11 has a +-2
     - using the average in F is the best readout compared to an analog reading most of the time

-Open the "data_logger.py" and play the Micro SD card into the breadboard
+Open the "data_logger.py" and place the Micro SD card into the breadboard

     PIN OUTS:
     VCC -> 3.3v